 Modafinil has not been shown to have an effect on mood.
 It is, however, considered to be a cognitive enhancer and can be used for the treatment of ADHD, narcolepsy, and as a study aid.

 Armodafinil does not have a significant effect on mood either.
-However, it is considered to be better than modafinil in treating ADHD since it does not cause blockade of the dopamine transporter (and hence dopaminergic system) like modafinil.
+However, it is considered to be better than modafinil in treating ADHD since it does not cause blockage of the dopamine transporter (and hence the dopaminergic system) like modafinil.

 This reduces the risk of side effects such as depressive mood that is caused by systemic blockade of dopamine transporters in patients with attention deficit hyperactivity disorder (ADHD).

 Modafinil has never been shown to cause weight loss unless it is administered concomitantly with other medications that are known for causing weight loss.
 It can potentially improve weight loss caused by other medications through an increase in wakefulness.

 Weight loss caused by modafinil is unlikely to be caused by appetite suppression; rather, it is more likely to be caused by a reduction in the overall time spent eating due to increased wakefulness and enhanced focus.